inklein1997/Javascript-Quiz/README.md

     ![display indicating incorrect](./assets/images/step4-2.jpg) <br>
 5. The quiz will end if: (1) the user answers all questions or (2) the timer reaches 0.
 The user will then **enter their initials** into the input field and **click submit**
 ![screenshot of end of quiz](./assets/images/step5.jpg)
 6. At any point of the quiz, the user may **click "View Highscores"** to view other user's highscores.
+To exit the highscore interface, **reclick "View Highscores"**.
 ![screenshot of "view highscores" button](./assets/images/step6.jpg)

 ## Acknowledgements